JrVerbiest/jrverbiest.github.io/README.md

 ## About

-Electronic Engineer (ir., Ing.) with a PhD in Engineering Science.

-Today, I am working part-time at Hasselt University as a Researcher at the Research Group Biomedical Data Sciences and as a Technical developer at the Rehabilitation Research Center.
+Engineer, ir.
+Ing., with a PhD in Engineering Science and 20+ years of working experience in industry and academia.
+Today, I am working part-time (70%) at Hasselt University as a Researcher (50%) at the Research Group Biomedical Data Sciences and as a Technical developer (20%) at the Rehabilitation Research Center.

 <br>